-Our products are used as components in our OEM customers' products.
-For example, Cisco Systems, historically our largest OEM customer, incorporates our products in a number of its networking routers and switches.
+Our products are used as components in our OEM customers' products, including routers, switches and other networking and telecommunications products.
 Accordingly, demand for our products is subject to factors affecting the ability of our OEM customers to successfully introduce and market their products, including:

-- capital spending by telecommunication and network service providers and other end-users who purchase our OEM customers' products; - the competition our OEM customers face, particularly in the networking and telecommunications industries; - the technical, manufacturing, sales and marketing and management capabilities of our OEM customers; - · the financial and other resources of our OEM customers; and - the inability of our OEM customers to sell their products if they infringe third-party intellectual property rights.
+- · capital spending by telecommunication and network service providers and other end-users who purchase our OEM customers' products; - the competition our OEM customers face, particularly in the networking and telecommunications industries: - the technical, manufacturing, sales and marketing and management capabilities of our OEM customers; - the financial and other resources of our OEM customers; and - the inability of our OEM customers to sell their products if they infringe third-party intellectual property rights.

 As a result, if OEM customers reduce their purchases of our products, our business will suffer.